Member Spotlights & Awards

 This award recognizes hard work, loyalty, integrity, and leadership within our organization on a district and state level.
 He or she exemplifies the Vision of AND to optimize health through food and nutrition; she promotes the Mission of AND which is to empower members to be the food and nutrition leaders.

-The Outstanding Dietitian of the Year Award for Virginia goes to Nancy Farrell, RDN, from the Northern District of VAND.
+The Outstanding Dietitian of the Year Award for Virginia goes to Jill Comess, DHSc, MS, RDN, from the Tidewater District of VAND.

 EMERGING DIETETICS LEADER

-The Emerging Dietetics Leader Award for Virginia goes to Brittany Wheatley, RD, LDN, from the Northern District of VAND.
+The Emerging Dietetics Leader Award for Virginia goes to Trisha Sterringer, MS, RD, CSCS from the Southwest Region of VAND.

 RECOGNIZED YOUNG DIETITIAN OF THE YEAR

-The Recognized Young Dietitian Of the Year Award for Virginia goes to Rachael Trotman, RD, CNSC from the Blue Ridge District of VAND.
+The Recognized Young Dietitian Of the Year Award for Virginia goes to Erica Howes, PhD, MPH, RDN from the Southwest Region of VAND.

-The Outstanding Dietetic Student Award for Virginia goes to Emily Jenkins from the Southwest District of VAND.
+The Outstanding Dietetic Student Award for Virginia goes to Reilly Krason from the Southwest Region of VAND.

 Member Spotlight